Heisarki/WebScrapping-API/README.md

 # WebScrapping-API

->> This an API that scrape data from the website https://www.urupang.com
+>> This an API that scrape data from the website https://www.urupang.com <br>
 >> With this API array of object are extacted from the website such as :  title,
                                                                           readMore,
                                                                           datePublished,
                                                                           description